superbet-group/multiplatform.workflows/README.md

 # multiplatform.workflows
-Repository hosting the Github Actions workflows used for building Multiplatform libraries
+Repository hosting the Github Actions workflows used for building Multiplatform libraries.

 ## Notes
-### Secrets that need to be defiend
+### Secrets that need to be defined

 - `GH_PUBLISH_TOKEN`
 - `GH_PUBLISH_USERNAME`